Utkarsh3042/ev_challenge/README.md

 > **Empowering India's delivery riders to switch to electric vehicles — one referral at a time.**

 Road Warrior is a survey + referral platform built for delivery riders (Swiggy, Zomato, Rapido, Ola, Uber, etc.) that helps them understand the benefits of electric vehicles, captures their pain points with petrol vehicles, and rewards them for referring fellow riders.
-Top referrers are featured in our public leaderboard and may receive exclusive rewards.
+Top referrers are featured in a public leaderboard and may receive exclusive rewards.

 ---